How & Why to “Deep Water” Desert Plants

 So, now you need to make sure you’re watering to the desired depth of 1, 2, or 3 feet — but how do you do that?

-So instead, I use this chart published by Water Use It Wisely.
+If you don’t have a water probe, you can use this chart published by Water Use It Wisely.
 It tells you how many gallons of water are needed to wet the root zone per plant canopy size.
-I’ve used these numbers for years and they’ve worked well for me.

 Water at the Dripline